Vito Mannone: Lille

+Crawley Town

+On 10 June 2026, Mannone joined EFL League Two side Crawley Town as a player-coach.

 International career

 On 13 November 2009, Mannone made his debut with the Italy U-21 team in a match against Hungary.
 He played seven matches in 2011 UEFA European Under-21 Football Championship qualification.

 Personal life

 On 14 June 2015, Mannone married his girlfriend Fiorella.